-- migratory shorebirds present in the Great Sandy Strait during the Summer months possibly arrive or depart in a north-south direction along the coast, avoiding the WTA; - should migratory shorebirds pass through the WTA, due to the rapid and steep rate of departure and distance of at least 4km from the Great Sandy Strait, it is unlikely shorebirds would be flying at heights low enough to be impacted by the RSA of the turbines. - Shorebirds have specific habitat preferences and are unlikely to fly into the site.
+- should migratory shorebirds pass through the Project Area (PLA), due to the rapid and steep rate of departure and distance of at least 4km from the Great Sandy Strait, it is unlikely shorebirds would be flying at heights low enough to be impacted by the RSA of the turbines. - Shorebirds have specific habitat preferences and are unlikely to fly into the site.